yohanym95/Attendance-App/README.md

 # Attendance-App
-This is a android attendance app and create by using android and PHP.
+This is a android attendance app and create by using android and PHP.also Use Volley Library for get JSON data and send request.

    - it mark daily attendence of students and will show present and absent student sepreatly.
    - Use QR Code for mark student attendance.